So many words,

 alongside any creative thoughts of semblance

-All that is left to bear witness: a sweaty palm or two
+Now all that is left to bear witness: a sweaty palm or two

 – and silence –

-as the webbing of my fingers um and ah,
+as the webbing of my fingers um and ah

-hovering, like midnight fireflies
+hovering like midnight fireflies

 over the speech-impeded womb